1Password/scim-examples/beta/README.md

   - Documentation _must_ include the following:
     - Complete instructions for deploying 1Password SCIM Bridge
       - If there are multiple potential configurations, all configurations must be documented and configuration examples provided.
-    - Complete instructions for updating the SCIM Bridge.
+    - Complete instructions for updating 1Password SCIM Bridge.
-    - Complete instructions for scaling the SCIM bridge, if applicable.
+    - Complete instructions for scaling 1Password SCIM Bridge to support different provisioning volumes, if applicable.

 ### Process for promoting a deployment example out of beta